exercism/zig/docs/ABOUT.md

 Zig also provides a well-rounded [build system][build-system] so that Zig is not dependent on alternative build tools, such as make, cmake, or ninja.

 The home page for Zig is [ziglang.org][ziglang.org].
-Zig provides a complete summary of the language's current features, grammars, and philosophies at [ziglang.org/documentation/master/][ziglang.org/docs].
+Zig provides a complete summary of the language's current features, grammars, and philosophies in the [Zig Language Reference][ziglang.org/docs].
 It's highly recommended that newcomers use a mix of the documentation and other [community resources][zig-community] to learn Zig in a well-rounded fashion.

 [build-system]: https://ziglang.org/learn/overview/#zig-build-system